basho/riak_kv/docs/time_series_for_support_staff.md

 FAQ 2
 -----

-**Q:** How do I find out the definition if a table that has been created?
+**Q:** How do I find out the definition of a table that has been created?

 **A:** there are 2 ways to do this:

 First method:

 connect to the riak node with `riak attach` in `ebin/` and run:

 `1>DDL = 'riak_ql_table_my_table_name$1':get_dll().`

 **Note**: the module name must be a quoted atoms because it contains a `$` symbol

 You can convert that table representation to a string with a helper function:

 `2>riak_ql_to_string:ddl_rec_to_SQL(DDL).`

 ---